Sal Ancona examines some of the challenges current construction practices present to firefighters when operating at modern taxpayers.

 Johnson Controls announces the release of the new TYCO® Model CWS Concealed Window Sprinkler.

-Russell Maitland details a carbon monoxide leak at a local roasted coffee facility to underscore the need for first responders to better acquaint themselves with the hazards involved in the production of the product.
+Russell Maitland details a carbon monoxide leak at a local roasted coffee facility.
+It underscores the need for first responders to better acquaint themselves with the hazards involved in the production of the product.

 Are we educating potential firefighter candidates about all aspects of the job?
 Mandy George enumerates the reasons why we ought to.